 So if you would build your app in this style, you could print a book for long winter evenings just from the Embedded code report.
 And you can just wish a good luck to a guy who will be working on the page after you.
 That is the reality.

 It reminds me a good old days when we mixed the PHP code with MySQL do often, that the code was unreadable and very hard to maintain.
-I don't ever go back to this mess.
+I would never go back to this mess.

 Pros and cons